 The car seat laws were changed in 2014.
 Children younger than six years of age or weighing less than sixty pounds must be restrained in approved safety seats.
 Car seats should be installed properly.

-Over the course of the eight-day operation, law enforcement officers will use sobriety checkpoints and other enforcement techniques to impose the child safety seat and seat belt laws.
+Over the course of the eight-day "Click it or Ticket" period, law enforcement officers will use sobriety checkpoints and other enforcement techniques to impose the child safety seat and seat belt laws.

 The ordinary law still applies, they will just be enforcing it more heavily.
 If police see an unrestrained child, they will be more likely to pull you over.
 On most other days, you have a good chance the officer wouldn't pull you over for only having an unrestrained child.